MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-start.md

     ![Set currency.](../media/github-actions-tutorial/gh-lab-0.80.png "Set currency")

 7. Your development environment has been created, follow steps 4 – 8 above to create a second environment called “Your Name – build” , and then create a third environment called “Your Name – prod”.
-Note that the third environment can be a trial environment type.
+The third environment can be a trial environment type.

 You now have the development, build, and production environments needed in the following modules of this tutorial.